IF THINGS GO WRONG

 Lodge a complaint to the Financial Markets Authority (fma.govt.nz).
 The FMA is the government agency which regulates all financial advisers and can take action under relevant legislation, regulations and the Code of Conduct for Advisers.
 It may be that the adviser has breached the terms of their authorisation, Code of Conduct obligations, disclosure obligations or consumer law such as the Fair Trading Act or Consumer Guarantees Act.

 Option 4 – Make a complaint to Financial Advice New Zealand

 Every Member of the Association is bound by the Association’s bylaws, Code of Ethics or Practice Standards.
 Members also make this Professional Promise to their clients:

-If your complaint relates to a breach of the Association’s bylaws, Code of Ethics or Practice Standards please read your Adviser’s obligations here https://financialadvice.nz/constitution/
+If your complaint relates to a breach of the Association’s Code of Ethics, Rules of Conduct, Practice Standards or Bylaws please read your Adviser’s obligations here https://financialadvice.nz/constitution/

 Please check if your adviser is Member of the Association https://financialadvice.nz/find-an-adviser/ We can only process a complaint against one of our Members.

-The Association has powers to bring charges against a Member and call for a hearing of the Professional Conduct Committee (PPC) or the Board of Financial Advice New Zealand with one or more (but not limited to these) courses of action:
+The Association has powers to bring charges against a Member and call for a hearing of the Professional Conduct Committee (PPC), Adjudication Body or the Board of Financial Advice New Zealand with one or more (but not limited to these) courses of action: